 Hanging Lake is a crystal-clear, travertine lake located high atop the cliffs of Glenwood Canyon.
-The mile-long hike is steep and rigorous, but rewarding.
+The mile-long hike is steep and rigorous, but rewarding once you see the natural beauty that awaits you at the top.

 For many visitors traveling to Glenwood Springs, Glenwood Canyon is a scenic drive that provides access to the town’s many attractions including Glenwood Hot Springs, Iron Mountain Hot Springs, Glenwood Caverns Adventure Park, as well as rafting, fishing and downhill sports in the winter months.
 But getting to Glenwood Springs wasn’t always so easy.
 October 2012, marked the 20th anniversary of the completion of Interstate 70 through Glenwood Canyon.
 Thanks to the dedication of visionary designers, project managers, engineers, construction workers, landscapers and others, the Glenwood Canyon that travelers drive through today is a smooth, safe and stunning engineering showpiece with extraordinary attractions of its own.